Background modeling for dark matter search with 1.7 years of COSINE-100 data: Background modeling and results

 \section{Background modeling and results}

-In this analysis we used data collected between October 21, 2016 and July 18, 2018~(``SET2 data") with an energy threshold lowered to 1~keV.
-To model the measured energy spectrum ranged from 1~keV quantitatively, we have performed Geant4 Monte Carlo simulations for the background spectra, as described in Sect.~\ref{sec:3}, which are fitted to the measured data to quantify their background fractions.
+In order to model the measured energy spectrum ranged from 1~keV quantitatively, we have performed Geant4 MC simulations for the background spectra, as described in Sect.~\ref{sec:3}, which are fitted to the measured data to quantify their background rates.

 We use a binned likelihood method with the following formula~\cite{pdg},